JonathanYin/UCSD-Scraper/README.md

 - Fetches data from Reddit's API, filtering for posts containing 'CS' or 'CSE'.
 - Displays each post in an easy-to-read format.
 - Built with React and Vite for fast development and performance.
+- Design and styling with Emotion, Framer Motion, and Fontawesome